remllezrovert/vimwiki/cisco-vlsm.md

 3. Write the number of bits in the network portion on the upper right corner of the notebook page.
 Draw a slash to the left of this number.

-4. Choose a RFC1918 address type from the table above based on the total number of hosts in all of your subnets.
+4. Write the first address given to the left of the number

-5.
+5. Find the second most populus subnet and write it's host address below the previous host addres